-If someone were to tell me that there is something that I could do to make my time in labor and childbirth shorter and easier, without a doubt I would do it!
-But what if I told you that there actually is something that you can do that really can help you have an easier, shorter, and healthier labor and delivery… Sounds too good to be true, right?
-Well it is true!
+If someone were to tell me that there is something that I could do to make my time in labor and birth shorter and easier, without a doubt, I would do it!
+But what if I told you that there is something that you can do that really can help you have an easier, shorter, and healthier labor and delivery… Sounds too good to be true, right?
+Well, it is true!
 And all you have to do is eat dates during your pregnancy.
 I know it sounds crazy, but I’m about to share with you why dates have been proven to be good for you and your baby’s big B-day.

 What Studies Show

 Recently, I was told about a study that claims that eating dates are a great way to naturally help women have shorter and easier labors and births and that they help reduce the risk of induction.
-At first I thought it was ridiculous.
-How could eating a fruit really help that much?
+At first, I thought it was ridiculous.
+How could eating fruit help that much?
 But then I started looking into it further.

 In this study, it compared two groups of women: those who consumed six dates per day in the last four weeks of pregnancy, and those who did not.
-What the study discovered was that the women who consumed the dates had significantly shorter labors compared to the women who did not eat dates.
-The women who ate dates were dilated an average of 3.5 cm upon admission to the hospital, compared to 2 cm from those who didn’t.
-Not only that, those who consumed dates had an average 8.5 hours of labor (from 0-10 cm) while those who didn’t had an average 15.1 hours of labor.
+What the study discovered was that the women who consumed the dates had significantly shorter labor compared to the women who did not eat dates.
+The women who ate dates dilated an average of 3.5 cm upon admission to the hospital, compared to 2 cm from those who didn’t.
+Not only that, but those who consumed dates also had an average of 8.5 hours of labor (from 0-10 cm) while those who didn’t had an average 15.1 hours of labor.
 Pretty amazing!
-Every woman wants to have an faster and more favorable birth.
-I was getting excited the more research that I did.
+Every woman wants to have a faster and more favorable birth.
+I was getting excited about the more research that I did.
 I also found that the women who ate the dates were also more likely to: